substrait-io/bft/supplemental/arithmetic/multiply.md

-# Subtract
+# Multiply

 ## Options

 ### Overflow

-Subtracting two integers can trigger an overflow when the result is outside the representable range of the type class.
+Multiplying two integers can trigger an overflow when the result is outside the representable range of the type class.
 This option controls what happens when this overflow occurs.